spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 {% info_block infoBox "Note" %}

-Please pay attention that the same Product Class Code extension should be done for all the Product Options and other Order Expenses because in Vertex prospective all of them are separate items for tax calculation.
-To find them a proper place you can refer to transfers definition which was described above.
+The same Product Class Code extension must be done for all the product options and other order expenses because, in Vertex's perspective, all of them are separate items for tax calculation.
+To find them a proper place, you can refer to the transfers' definition, which was described above.

 {% endinfo_block %}